marksowell/praetorian-mastermind/README.md

 # Praetorian Mastermind

-## Description
+## Introduction
-This repository contains the solution to the Praetorian Tech Challenge - Mastermind.
+This repository contains the solution to the [Praetorian Tech Challenge - Mastermind](https://www.praetorian.com/challenges/mastermind/).
 It includes a Python-based interface for interacting with the challenge's API, managing game states, and algorithmically solving the Mastermind game.

 ## Features